velvia/links/data_eng.md

 * [ALEX](https://dl.acm.org/doi/abs/10.1145/3318464.3389711) - an updatable learned index structure
 * [usort](https://github.com/sisudata/coloring/tree/master/usort) - fast radix/bucket sorting for integers, O(n) compared to quicksort-based O(n log n)
 * [FM-Index](https://en.wikipedia.org/wiki/FM-index), a neat structure that allows for fast exact string indexing and counting while compressing original string data at the same time.
 There is a Rust [crate](https://crates.io/crates/fm-index)
+* [Pilosa](https://www.pilosa.com/docs/latest/data-model/) - A matrix bitmap index that can quickly answer queries about relationships between two dimensions, or billions of objects with millions of attributes.
+“What attributes are the most common?”, “Which objects have these specific attributes?”, “What groups of attributes often appear together?”
+  - Could be used for graph indexing for example
 * [A+ Indexes: Tunable and Space-Efficient Adjacency Lists in Graph DBMS](https://arxiv.org/pdf/2004.00130.pdf) - could be super useful for building a Graph DBMS

 * [S2](http://s2geometry.io) - Geometry/spatial index library